gudarikon/image-to-code/README.md

 Currently the bot supports two operations:
   - `/start` - the bot will greet you
-  - `<sent image>` - the bot will answer with two blocks - OCR text result and code result (after applied T5Code tuned refine model)
+  - `<sent image>` - the bot will answer with two blocks - OCR text result and code result (after applied T5Code tuned refine model).
+Note that the bot will reply only for one non-document image per request
  <br/><br/>